ratpack/hands-on-ratpack/LAB.md

 By the end of this lab you will be a handler ninja!

-Simply make all the feature methods in `HandlersSpec` pass.
+Simply make all the feature methods in `HandlersSpec` pass by adding the right handlers to `Ratpack.groovy`.
 Try to make each feature method pass in order and refactor as you go.

 This lab covers: